2018ik/2018ik.github.io/_wiki/god_ordained_way.markdown

 ## Background

-The God-ordained way refers to begetting, nourishing, teaching (perfecting) and prophesying.
+The God-ordained way refers to the way ordained by God in order to carry out His New Testament economy.
+This has been condensed into the four practices of begetting, nourishing, teaching (perfecting) and prophesying.
 This is how to church life can be practiced according to the New Testament ministry.

 Each of these four steps requires presenting the truth to others.
 The best way to be constituted by the truth in the experience of many is PSRP.